ole404/SoftwareEngineeringDHBW/README.md

 ### Ionic Client

-You may must install the `ionic-cli` globally with:
+You must install the `ionic-cli` globally with:

 ```sh
 npm install -g @ionic/cli